| ALBUM COVER |

 manner.
 The mood ranges from Elmore James with attitude to

-delicate accoustic picking and mostly comes with a deffinite
+delicate accoustic picking and mostly comes with a definite

 edge.
 A natural setting for Bonnie's voice on a few numbers.